Windows OS Hub

 powershell create log file with timestamp

-PowerShell has a built-in transcript feature to save all commands and outputs shown in the PS console to a text log file.
+PowerShell has another built-in transcript feature that writes all the commands that run in the console and their results to a text log file.
+To start recording commands in the current PowerShell session, run the command:

 Transcript started, output file is C:\Users\user\Documents\PowerShell_transcript.DESKTOP-P2FHTKQ.+IzDgZiN.20210908163729.txt

-You can specify the path to the text file as follows:
+You can change the default path to the transcript log file as follows:

 Start-Transcript -Append C:\PS\Logs\PSScriptLog.txt

-The –Append option indicates that new sessions will be logged to the end of the file (without overwriting it).
+The -Append parameter specifies that new log entries should be appended to the end of the log file (without overwriting the existing data).

-Run some PowerShell commands that output the results to the console.
-For example, let’s display a list of running processes, services, and the AD replication status:
+Run some PowerShell commands that print the results to the console.
+For example, let’s list the running processes, services, and get the AD replication status:

 Get-Process| where-object {$_.WorkingSet -GT 500000*1024}|select processname,@{l="Used RAM(MB)"; e={$_.workingset / 1mb}} |sort "Used RAM(MB)" –Descending